Epilogun/MitreAttackProject/readme.md

 4- If browser remembers your login information, placeholder text and login values overlaps.

-5- Some elements are not responsive to resolution.
+5- Some elements are not responsive.